broadinstitute/tangent/README.md

 We also provide the option of Pseudo-Tangent, a modification of the Tangent pipeline that enables denoising through comparisons between tumor profiles when only a few normal samples are available.

 ## To run:
-1. Modify line 59 of Dockerfile to designate parameters for the run:
+**1. Modify line 59 of Dockerfile to designate parameters for the run:**

 _line 58:_
 ```